 Homo sapiens first arrived in Australia about 60,000 years ago when the climate was colder and dryer.
+Evidence suggests that the Wadawurrung people have lived in the Geelong region more than 40,000 years.
 At that time the world was in the grips of the last great ice age.

-Not far from where we are sitting a huge wombat like animal nearly 2 m tall (the largest Diprotodon weighed around 2,000kg) is tearing leafy branches off the tall broad-leaf trees.
+Not far from where we're sitting in our time machine, a huge wombat like animal nearly 2 m tall (Diprotodon sp.) is tearing leafy branches off the tall broad-leaf trees.
 Its slow and rhythmical chewing is suddenly disturbed by a giant goanna that runs up the diprotodon's front leg and bites savagely into the surprised animal's thick hairy neck.
-The diprotodon instinctively falls to the ground and tries to roll onto the goanna, using its enormous weight as a defense against the veracious and powerful carnivore.
+The diprotodon instinctively falls to the ground and tries to roll onto the goanna, using its enormous weight as a defence against the veracious and powerful carnivore.
 The goanna rolls clear and the two animals stand motionless in a prehistoric standoff.
-The diprotodon bellows like an angry bull and stomps with its elephantine foot.
+The diprotodon bellows like an angry bull and stomps with an elephantine foot.
 The goanna thinks better of another attack and retreats at speed into the dense undergrowth.

 Our attention shifts to the vegetation that surrounds us.
-We are sitting in a clearing but nearby is a thick dry forest dominated by acacias.
-The trees look similar to the Blackwood, Acacia melanoxylon and Lightwood, A. implexa that grow in the Barrabool Hills today but euclaypts are only a minor species.
+We're sitting in a clearing but nearby is a thick dry forest dominated by acacias.
+The acacias are tall upright trees that look similar to the Blackwood, Acacia melanoxylon and Lightwood, A. implexa that grow in the Barrabool Hills today but euclaypts are only a minor species.
 Other trees we can see in the forest are Drooping Sheoaks, Allocasuarina verticillata Kurrajong (Brachychiton sp.), as well as the fruit laden Cherry Ballart, Exocarpus cupressiformis and Quandong, Santalum accuminatum.

 Dr. Tim Flannery in his landmark book 'the Future Eaters' argues that when the first Australians arrived they found a continent dominated by large grazing and browsing marsupials.
-These included a marsupial rhino, diprotodons of different sizes, a marsupial lion, five species of extinct wombats, seven species of giant short-faced kangaroos, a giant species of mallee fowl weighing up to 7kg and the largest of all Australian birds, a 200kg stocky flightless bird related to the domestic chicken.
+These included a marsupial rhino, diprotodons of different sizes, a marsupial lion, five species of extinct wombats and seven species of giant short-faced kangaroos.
+There was a giant species of mallee fowl weighing up to 7kg. and the largest of all Australian birds, a 200kg stocky flightless bird related to the domestic chicken.